-This prime rib roast also called standing rib roast is marinated with a dry rub made with coriander, cumin, paprika.
-Cooked to a perfect medium-rare, then served with a pomegranate glaze.
-The perfect roast to serve on special occasions.
+This prime rib roast or standing rib roast is seasoned with a dry spice rib marinade.
+Then, cooked to a perfect medium-rare, and served with pomegranate gravy.
+The perfect roast to serve on special occasions

 4lbs(2kg)Beef Prime Rib Rackwith ribs bones attached

-Preheat the oven at 220 C/ 450 F for at least 20 mins – you want it really hot.Tip - a hot oven will sear the meat from the outside making sure all the juices stay inside.
+Preheat the oven at 425°F/ 220°C/ Gas Mark 7 for at least 20 mins.Pro tip - a hot oven will sear the meat from the outside making sure all the juices stay inside.

 Wipe the rib with a paper towel as dry as you can.
 Generously apply dry rub all over the ribs.
-Tip - This can be left to marinate in the fridge overnight uncovered
+Pro tip - If the meat is wet the marinade will slide down as soon as it goes into the oven.
+Also, you can leave it marinated in the fridge up to overnight.

-When you reach the desired temperature for doneness – remove from the oven and leave on the countertop covered with foil for at least 15 to 30 minutes.Tip – the meat will continue to cook about 5 degrees more after you take it out of the oven.
+When you reach the desired temperature for doneness – remove from the oven and leave on the counter covered with foil for at least 15 to 30 minutes.Pro tip – the meat will continue to cook about 5 degrees more after you take it out of the oven.

 Medium-rare – 130 F to 140 F (55 C – 60 C) or